 Invasive species are a major problem in Australian waterways, especially in the tropics where warmer water favours the many tropical species found in the aquarium trade (the main source of fish introductions).
 The Ross River, which runs through the city of Townsville in North Queensland, has more invasive species than any other river in Australia.
-At the last count, 20 species of exotic fish had established in this river, tilapia being the most problematic.
+At the last count, 20 species of exotic fish had established in this river.

 - detecting their presence where they have been reported

 - determining their distribution and map high risk areas